Carl Fieger

 Carl Fieger (1893–1960) was a German architect, designer, and teacher at the Bauhaus.

 Life

 Early life

-Carl Fieger was born in Mainz, German Empire on June 15, 1893.
+Carl Fieger was born in Mainz, German Empire on 15 June 1893.
 Beginning in 1908, Fieger studied at the Mainz Art and Vocational School (Kunst und Baugewerkschule Mainz).
 After completing his studies in 1911, he worked at the studio of Peter Behrens where he became acquainted with Le Corbusier and Walter Gropius.
 In 1912, Fieger began working for Walter Gropius, with whom he would collaborate until 1934.
 Among the designs Fieger was involved with at Gropius' studio were the Fagus Factory (1922) and Bauhaus Building (1925).

 In 1921, Gropius appointed Fieger as a teacher of architectural drawing at the Bauhaus, Weimar.

+In 1929, Fieger submitted his design for an architectural contest by the city of Dessau and the Schultheiss-Patzenhofer for a restaurant located on the Elbe River in Dessau.
+His design was selected and the restaurant, the Kornhaus, was completed in 1930.

 In 1934, Fieger was blacklisted by the Nazi Party, though he continued to produce architectural work anonymously.